getndazn/lambda-logging-demo/README.md

 Deployment for lambda logs shipping, if you are adding another resource for which logs should be shipped then just add new directory under `terraform/deployment/config` and add new `remote` and `tfvars` files.

 Deployment needs encrypted logz.io token stored in parameter store, name of key from parameter store is passed into `/dev/lambda/logzio-token` variable.

+Familiarize yourself with `cloudwatch_logs_prefixes` terraform variable because this is list of log groups prefixes that will be sending logs to logz.io.

 below example is for `dev-lambda`: